 Live Aid, the global music event broadcast in 1985, drove home the vast inequalities in the world and inspired a young Ken Banks to action.
-Brought up on a council estate in Jersey, where his father died when he was five, he largely failed at school and drifted into a mundane job working at a local bank.
+Brought up on a council estate in Jersey, he largely failed at school and drifted into a mundane job working at a local bank.

-We follow Ken as he helps build a school in Zambia, where he nearly drowns canoeing on the Zambezi River; has a close call with lions while out camping in Zimbabwe; survives an attack by pirates in the Gulf of Guinea; narrowly escapes death late at night on a motorbike in Nigeria; and sleeps in a camper van to save money while working at Stanford University.
+We follow Ken as he helps build a school in Zambia – where he nearly drowns while canoeing on the Zambezi River – has a close call with lions while out camping in Zimbabwe, survives an attack by pirates in the Gulf of Guinea, narrowly escapes death late at night on a motorbike in Nigeria, and sleeps in a camper van to save money while on a Fellowship at Stanford University.

 His passion for humanity, ecology, technology and the global environment led him to travel with UK Prime Minister, David Cameron, mess up a photo opportunity with Bill Clinton, rub shoulders with rock stars and Nobel Peace Prize-winning archbishops, and join a National Geographic round-the-world expedition on a private jet.